COMP2150-24s1/level-design-assessment-lpurcell23/README.md

 The player reaches a glowing checkpoint marker.
 The player activates the checkpoint by interacting with it, causing it to emit a bright light.
-The Introduction of checkpoints ensures players understand they can save progress and respawn, providing a sense of security as they navigate through challenging sections of the game.
+The introduction of checkpoints ensures players understand they can save progress and respawn, providing security as they navigate challenging game sections.

 ### 2.3.
 Chompers

 ![Chompers!](DocImages/chomper.png)

 The player encounters an enemy after picking up a weapon.
-As the player approaches, the chompers attack, and will lose health if hit.
+As the player approaches, the chompers attack and will lose health if hit.
 The player can use their weapon to defeat the chompers and continue.
 Introducing chompers after introducing the weapon helps the player understand how to deal with the enemy.